Genaro López: Worker and trade unionist

 His first job in the city was maintenance work in a restaurant, but he soon left due to disagreements with his employer.
-Then his uncle offered him work in the construction field.
-He worked as a builder on a number of construction projects during the 1970s.
-In 1976 he joined the Suntracs union, then a small voluntary group of builders, carpenters and refurbishers.
-When working for the Díaz y Guardia company he achieved an increase in the membership of unions.
+Then, his uncle offered him work in the construction field.
+He worked as a builder in a number of construction projects during the 1970s.
+In 1976, he joined the Suntracs union, then a small voluntary group of builders, carpenters and refurbishers.
+While working for the Díaz y Guardia company, he achieved an increase in the membership of unions.
 After serving for several years as a union representative, in 1980 with the support of a number of workers' movements he joined the governing council of Suntracs, but later gave up his position due to that union's links with the Manuel Noriega dictatorship.

 After this, López helped to create a campaign for democracy (Modec) within Suntracs, joining its general secretariat in 1987 during the political crisis in Panama at that time.
 After the dictatorship had fallen, on 15 February 1990 he was appointed secretary-general of Suntracs itself.